Instadapp/dsa-connectors-old/README.md

 ## Requirements

-- Should not have delegate call in it.
+- The contracts should not have delegate call in it.

+- - The contracts should not have `SelfDestruct()` function.

 - Use `uint(-1)` for maximum amount everywhere.